Fort Adams State Park

 There will be plenty of recycling, waste and compost containers throughout the village-please do your part and help protect this beautiful park and uphold the events sustainability goals.

 Yes, You Can: STAY HYDRATED

-PLEASE DO NOT BRING IN SINGLE-USE WATER BOTTLES, bring your refillable bottle and make use of our filtered water stations located around the Race Village – check your map for water drip symbol.
+PLEASE DO NOT BRING IN SINGLE-USE WATER BOTTLES GLASS OR PLASTIC, bring your refillable bottle and make use of our filtered water stations located around the Race Village – check your map for water drip symbol.